agents-go

 mcp.NewStreamableHTTPServer(ctx, name, endpoint, opts) Streamable HTTP

-mcp.NewWithTransport(ctx, name, transport, opts) Anything implementing the go-sdk Transport (e.g. in-memory for tests)
+mcp.NewWithTransport(ctx, name, transport, opts) Anything implementing the go-sdk Transport (e.g. in-memory for tests, or the legacy SSE transport)

 The agent lists each server’s tools at the start of every turn, so servers may add or remove tools between turns.